- How to Apply for Social Security Benefits

 As part of the disability claims process, you may need to undergo a consultative examination with one of the DDS’ medical professionals for an independent finding of disability.

 You will receive a decision from the DDS within 90 days.
-If you qualify for Social Security benefits in Illinois, your local Social Security office calculates the monthly disability benefit amount and notifies you of the estimated arrival date of your first monthly benefit check.
+If you qualify for Social Security benefits, your local Social Security office calculates the monthly disability benefit amount and notifies you of the estimated arrival date of your first monthly benefit check.

 Who Qualifies for Social Security Benefits in Illinois